chunrapeepat/inscribed/docs/export-options.md

 - Embedding in websites or presentations that support video
 - Sharing on social media platforms that prioritize video content

+You can also enable the loop option to create a video with a specific duration:

+- Check the "Loop video to reach total duration" option
+- Set your desired total duration in seconds
+- The slides will automatically loop to reach the specified duration

+This is useful for creating looping videos for digital signage, kiosks, or continuous displays.

 ### Embed Presentation

 Create an iframe embed code in **"presentation format"** to embed everywhere.
 Recommended for explaining something in a step-by-step presentation format.